allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

     export default connect(mapStateToProps)(SongList);
     ```
-1. To constrainthe width of `SongList` component, we can modify the structure in `App`.
+1. To constrain the width of `SongList` component, we can modify the structure in `App`.
     ```js
     // src/components/App.js
     import React from 'react';